ruuffian/paystation/README.md

 This is tied as the most memorable lab that I did in college (the first is the shell lab in Operating Systems), despite it's relative simplicity.
-It re-introduced a lot of OOP-concepts that I thought I understood, but did not. riginal lab was done in Java, but I have decided to revisit it to teach myself C++ (and, apparently, CMake).
+It re-introduced a lot of OOP-concepts that I thought I understood, but did not.
+The original lab was done in Java, but I have decided to revisit it to teach myself C++ (and, apparently, CMake).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>